telerik/ajax-docs/controls/editor/how-to/paste-at-cursor-position.md

 </script>
 ````

->note The cursor and the selection are features of the browser.
+>tip The cursor and the selection are features of the browser.
 This means that they are only available on the client-side.
 There is no facility to add content on the server-side.
 This is why the article explains a pure JavaScript approach to paste content through the RadEditor API.

 ## See Also